15 Healthy Travel Snacks You Can Take On The Plane

 I tried the Caramel Paleo Protein Bar.
 This has a whopping 20 g protein (from egg whites) and 180 calories.
 I'll be honest, I am not a huge fan.
 The bar is hard and has a slight caramel taste, but it was just OK.
 I wouldn’t buy these again but I recognize that we all have different tastes so YOU might like them.

-One of the ladies on my Facebook page recommended I include Balance Bars in this article and she likes the peanut butter variety (200 calories and 15g protein).
+One of my friends recommended I include Balance Bars in this article and she likes the peanut butter variety (200 calories and 15g protein).
 Balance bars are dense and sweet – almost like a healthy candy bar!

 4. Protein Powder

 Making a protein shake on an airplane takes only slightly more effort than ripping open a protein bar, but it’s easily doable if you enjoy drinking shakes.
 Remember the water you are going to buy at the airport?
+(Or fill your own water bottle?)
 Just combine in a shaker cup with your protein powder and voila!
 Meal done.

 I drink Chocolate Vegan Shakeology because not only do I get protein, but also superfood nutrition, probiotics, prebiotics, anti-oxidants and all sorts of good stuff.
 My normally healthy diet might slip a little while on vacation, but drinking my daily shake means I am totally covered nutritionally.